 Documentary Funeral Photography & Filmmaking

-For some, these photographs are never viewed immediately — but they are there when the time feels right.
+For some families, the images are never viewed immediately.
+But they are there when the time feels right.

 Documentary Hybrid Film, featuring both photography and video